 As all this was going on, I quietly persisted with a four page newsletter that was as old-fashioned as they get: it is mailed to readers in an envelope.
 The newsletter is printed on sunburst yellow paper (shown here) and the format was booklet: 11" inches by 17" inches.

 As I wrote in the first edition of the Bigfoot Times.
 "As usual, there are no ground rules and nothing is to sacred to be discussed here."
 A simple formula that I still embrace.
 Looking back but also looking ahead I think another reason for the longevity of the Bigfoot Times is I was always willing to write what others were only thinking.
 It's that comment in conversation, "...tell us what you really think."
 Well, just go to the Bigfoot Times.
 The newsletter is mailed out every month and I have been doing so since our premiere issue came out last century, in January 1998.
-The newsletter is almost eighteen years old.
-To better understand the newsletter, please visit the up-to-date Bigfoot Times Index maintained by George Eberhart: BFT INDEX July 2017.pdf Feel free to inspect a back issue of the Bigfoot Times here: BFT July 2016.pdf Membership payments can be made to Daniel Perez, 10926 Milano Avenue, Norwalk, California 90650-1638.
+The Bigfoot Times newsletter is almost twenty years old!
+How's that for longevity.
+To better understand the depth of the newsletter, please visit the up-to-date Bigfoot Times Index maintained by Mr. George Eberhart: BFT Index September2017.pdf Feel free to inspect a back issue of the Bigfoot Times here: BFT September2017.pdf Membership payments can be made to Daniel Perez, 10926 Milano Avenue, Norwalk, California 90650-1638.
 Cost is $17.50 for residents in the USA.
 Rest of world: $21.
 Check, money order or cash.
 Or simply use PayPal (the "Buy Now" buttons to the right).
 Back issues of the newsletter are $1.50 each.
 Should you have any comments, concerns or questions, please do not hesitate to get in touch with the editor and publisher of the Bigfoot Times.
 Contact information is listed on the top of the website.

 This unique fold out postcard is simply a must-have for the fans of the famous Patterson-Gimlin film.
 Five breathtaking images from the storied film site from 1968 to 2012.
 Printed on heavy stock (100#) paper.
 Very limited supply.